NYU-frontend/mean-session6/README.md

 ##Assignment - NB finished files are in the repo 'version1'

 * Add validation to the Pirate Portfolio's add portfolio form using the techniques outlined in class and in chapter 4 from the text.
 * Be sure to add styling to indicate valid vs invalid entries (ref.
-7-form-styling.html in the folder "2 chapter 4" in this repository)
+7-form-styling.html in the folder "2 chapter 4" in this repository) and to display :focus states
 * Implement ng-disabled on the form submission button
 * Implement an alternate to ng-click on the form (see chapter 4)